pdubroy/camsketch/README.md

 ## Usage

+1. In Skype/Hangouts/etc., make sure "CamTwist" is set as your camera source:

+   ![Screenshot of Skype Audio/Video settings](./doc/images/skype-settings.png)

-1. From the root directory of your Camsketch checkout, run the server script:
+2. From the root directory of your Camsketch checkout, run the server script:

         python src/server/server.py

-   This will launch CamTwist, and start a local web server.
+   This will launch CamTwist, and start a local web server which will be accessible on your local network:

-2. In Skype/Hangouts/etc., make sure to set "CamTwist" as your camera source:

-   ![Screenshot of Skype Audio/Video settings](./doc/images/skype-settings.png)

-3. On your tablet, open a browser and go to the URL that was displayed in the terminal after Step 1:

    ![Screenshot of Camsketch URL in terminal](./doc/images/camsketch-url.png)

+3. On your tablet, open the URL that was displayed in the previous step.

 4. Sketch on your tablet, and the image will be overlayed on your video stream.